Editor’s Note: This blog post was updated on August 10, 2020.

 In addition to the virtual machine artifacts, GuLoader verifies the number of top-level Windows displayed on the current screen to exclude running in a sandbox (Figure 8.).

 For each top-level Window, the callback function (Figure 9) increases a counter by one, which leads to the overall number of top-level Windows.
-This counter is used in the check at 0x1A01A6 that validates if at least 12 top-level Windows are present.
+This counter is used in the check at 0x1A01A6, which validates if at least 12 top-level Windows are present.

 Figure 8: Verification of the number of top-level windows on the screen.